Shippable/docs/sources/reference/admiral-vault.md

 If the server reboots or vault goes in a [sealed](https://www.vaultproject.io/docs/concepts/seal.html) state, it will be required to
 `unseal` it manually (for now).
 The following steps unseal the vault server.

-- ssh into the machine running vault server
+- `ssh` into the machine that is running vault server.

-- run following commands
+- run the following commands.
+Since three keys are required to unseal vault, the command to unseal has to be run three times with different keys.

 ```bash
 $ export VAULT_ADDR='http://127.0.0.1:8200'